SapienzaNLP/MaTESe/README.md

 ### Usage

-MaTESe can be used in two ways:
+MaTESe can be used in several ways:

-1. **Data file evaluation**: To evaluate sentences stored in data files, you need to populate three files: `sources.txt`, `candidates.txt`, and `references.txt`, which are stored in the `data` directory.
-Each line in `sources.txt`, `candidates.txt`, and `references.txt` must contain respectively a sentence in the source language, its candidate translation, and the corresponding reference translation (`references.txt` is not needed if you are using MaTESe-QE).
+1. **From the command line**: You need to populate three files: `data/sources.txt`, `data/candidates.txt`, and `data/references.txt`.
+Each line of these files must contain respectively a sentence in the source language, its candidate translation, and the corresponding reference translation (`references.txt` is not needed if you are using MaTESe-QE).

    To run the evaluation using MaTESe, use the following command: